 Our guest today is Kiya Segni, the founder and CEO of Aduu Solar Engineering.
-Aduu solar provides exceptional solar construction permit plansets within fast turn around and quality workmanship.
+Aduu solar provides exceptional solar construction permit plansets within a fast turnaround and quality workmanship.

 Contact Kiya at www.aduusolar.com for a free consultation.
 Enter "BHON1ZA" in the "Have a coupon?" field to get 25% off your first order!

 We're tripling the solar industry in the next five years, so speed is vital for the installers and EPCs that form the backbone of the solar industry.
 Enter Aduu Solar Engineering with their quick turnaround, white-glove concierge service that allows installers to focus on what they do best, rolling trucks and crews as fast as they can, installing gigawatts of distributed solar that is cleaning the grid one rooftop at a time.

 Kiya Segni, co-founder and CEO, parlayed his career in cybersecurity at the Dept of Defense into founding and growing a small solar engineering and design firm.
 Aduu has carved out a customer base in residential solar by offering 24-hr turnaround, high-quality construction plansets that get his customer's projects permitted the first time, every time.

 Kiya came to the US as a recent high school graduate and his years of catholic school in Ethiopia paid off.
 While much of his youth in rural Africa was spent chopping wood and carrying water, it was his sharp mind and passion for technology that propelled him toward a future in the United States.

 When he graduated high school with honors he relocated to the US, following his father who had settled in the Washington DC area as a political refugee.
 Kiya was soon accepted and got a degree in electrical engineering from the University of Maryland and shortly thereafter went to work at the DOD.
 But his heart was in clean energy and the energy transition would not wait.